Literary Devices You Need to Know While Pursuing Your Higher Education

 6. Paradox

-A paradox is the contradictory thoughts placed side by side that, although it seems impossible, really show a deeper reality.
+A paradox is the contradictory thoughts placed side by side that, although may seem impossible, they show a deeper reality.
 Paradoxes are one of the more difficult literary devices, but they can be effective in breaking down stereotypes and making the reader rethink their assumptions.

 Example: The beginning of the end.